italia/spid-cie-oidc-docs/docs/en/trust_marks.rst

 .. warning::
   In case of CIEid, the public Organizations that have not only the **IPA code**, but also a **unique AOO code**, MUST include this latter one in the claim **id_code**, in the format *<IPA_code>-<AOO_code>*.
-  Furthermore, the value in the claim **exp** MUST NOT be greater than the duration of the specific conventions/agreements concluded in the onboarding process, between the MinInterno and the Organizations that receive the TM.
+  Furthermore, the value in the claim **exp** MUST NOT be greater than the duration of the specific conventions/agreements concluded in the onboarding process, between the Trust Mark issuer and the Organizations that receive the TM.